maxwellpatt/maxwellpatt/README.md

 ### Personal stuff
-- Outside of class, I am working on a big fantasy basketball project, where I am working on report automation, player stats forecasting, and trade calculator development.
+- I am working on a fantasy basketball project, where I am working on report automation, player stats forecasting, and trade calculator development.

 ### Education